Taking Care of Yourself

 Living a healthy life with Alzheimer's disease involves examining the influences that impact your experience living with dementia.
 The health benefits associated with maintaining your physical, emotional, social and spiritual health may help improve your daily life.

-Caring for your physical health back to top
+Caring for your physical health

 Take care of your physical health with diet and exercise.
 Adopting a healthy lifestyle can help you live well with your diagnosis for as long as possible.